Nigeria Country Commercial Guide

 There are several investment opportunities in Nigeria’s diverse information technology sector for U.S. investors.
 Nigeria’s cloud service market terrain is still nascent as there are only a few participants currently involved in enterprise-grade deployments.
 Industry analysts see activity increasing for partnerships, as well as equipment sales and technical services.
 Also, the digital financial services and financial tech sector is continually evolving with new participants and product launches.
 This is spurred by both government policy to promote a cashless economy and the high number of digital natives in the ecosystem.

 Additionally, there is huge potential in the country’s fiber optic and broadband market given the continued expansion of Nigeria’s international submarine cable system.
-The landscape currently has a combined overall capacity of over 40 terabytes with other projects proposed to be launched soon.
 Further opportunities may be explored in the satellite internet and television white space (TVWS) segments as the roll out of terrestrial fiber across the country may not provide the much-needed nationwide coverage, hence the need for alternative technologies.
 U.S. information technology companies, original equipment manufacturers (OEMs) and internet service providers (ISPs) may also consider the emerging needs for supply of required devices (antennas, solar kits, cabling, diverse range of wireless communication, and radio products for high-capacity data and voice delivery) in this space.

-The Nigeria Startup Act initiated by both the Presidency’s Office of the Chief of Staff and Office of the Minister of Communications and Digital Economy was signed into law October 19, 2022.
-The Act oversees policy guidelines and regulations in the Nigeria tech space and aims to create a conducive environment for Nigerian startups to launch and scale products, attract foreign capital, and prevent setbacks from events that have occurred in the past like the ban on cryptocurrencies.
+The Nigeria Startup Act initiated by both the Presidency’s Office of the Chief of Staff and Office of the Minister of Communications and Digital Economy was signed into law in October 2022.
+The Act oversees policy guidelines and regulations in the Nigeria tech space and aims to create a conducive environment for Nigerian startups to launch and scale products and attract foreign investment.
+Although the Startup Act demonstrates a willingness that the supporting innovation and entrepreneurship in the country, little progress has been made on implementation thus far.

 Challenges